 Spring and remaining semesters

-In consultation with an advisor, complete 6 graduate-level semester hours for which prerequisites have been met.
+In consultation with advisor, complete 3 graduate-level semester hours for which prerequisites are met.
+Choose from the following subject codes:

 In consultation with an advisor, complete 6 graduate-level semester hours, for which requirements have been met, offered in partnership with other Northeastern University colleges.
-Review your course options here.
+Explore interdisciplinary course options.

 Concentrations: You can choose up to two